Having used TikTok for a good number of years, the question “why can’t I follow people on TikTok” comes up quite often.

 When you follow too many people in a short time or if you hit the following limit, TikTok stops you from following anyone else for a while.

-The best thing you can do in this case is to wait for a few hours or for a day to resume your following activities.
+The best thing you can do in this case is to wait for a few hours or for a day to resume your “follow” activities.

 Older versions of any app may contain some bugs and sync problems, TikTok is no exception.
 To get rid of this problem you need to update your app.

-Press that Update button, and your app will start upgrading to the latest version.
+Press that Update button, and your app will start upgrading to the latest version both on Android (play store) and iOS (app store).

 A lack of regular cache file removal may lead to a sluggish TikTok app because it won’t be able to process commands and requests fast enough.
 Therefore you need to clear the cache of your Tiktok app.